 (8) A direction under subclause (2) must be accompanied by a statement setting out the reasons for the direction.

+[Clause 57 inserted by No. 13 of 2005 s.
+32.]

 58. Power to issue prohibition notices

 (1) If, having conducted an inspection, an inspector is satisfied on reasonable grounds that it is reasonably necessary to issue a prohibition notice to the licensee for a pipeline operation in order to remove an immediate threat to the safety or health of any person, the inspector may issue a prohibition notice, in writing, to the licensee.